-IMO Initiative

-The International Maritime Organization (IMO) has introduced new regulations to reduce marine pollution caused by the shipping industry.
+IMO Initiative The International Maritime Organization (IMO) has introduced new regulations to reduce marine pollution caused by the shipping industry.
+IMO2020 is the first in a series of steps by the IMO to reduce air pollution.

-IMO2020

-is the first in a series of steps by the IMO to reduce emissions in response to climate change.

 Max.
-0.5% sulphur content

-All vessels will be required to use fuel with only 0.5% sulphur content (today the cap is 3.5%).
+0.5% sulphur content All vessels will be required to use fuel with only 0.5% sulphur content (today the cap is 3.5%).

-Three promising solutions

-for reducing sulphur emissions and becoming compliant.
+Three promising solutions for reducing sulphur emissions and becoming compliant.